by Freddy Tran Nager, Founder of Atomic Tango + Part-Time Mad Media Scientist…

 Him: (ignoring me) “What we’re looking for is proven properties.
 We’re currently developing American versions of several hit Japanese gameshows.
 If you have anything like that, call us.”

 Ah, the notorious Hollywood cryptkee— I mean, gatekeepers.
 Since it had been years since I worked in television, I had forgotten about them.
-Like other gatekeepers worldwide (HR managers, admissions officers, script readers and loan officers), their primary job is to say “no.” It’s usually foolhardy to deal with them without arming yourself first with a killer track record or a high-powered connection.
+Like other gatekeepers worldwide (HR managers, admissions officers, loan officers), their primary job is to say “no.” It’s usually foolhardy to deal with them without arming yourself first with a killer track record or a high-powered connection.
 Indeed, as I usually advise job applicants concerning HR managers, the best bet is to avoid them altogether, and to go directly to a higher-up.

 So after that meeting from the black lagoon, I decided to contact my industry connections: agents, producers, studio executives.